 Divested my interest at a financially optimal time and was hired by a 1965 USMA grad to establish and run a professional development education program for engineers and surveyors.
 Followed my passion developed at KDET as a radio personality and produced a weekly oldies/nostalgia radio program that aired on a public service broadcast station, WEBR Radio Fairfax for 14 years.
-Currently assist my wife of 48+ years in taking care of three, soon-to-be-four grandchildren.
+Currently assist my wife of 50+ years in taking care of four grandchildren.
 Still have my ’69 Corvette coupe.

 - Off to War – A Break in the Action – 1972The morning after we stymied the planned enemy assault on our district headquarters, thanks to the available support of the US Air Force, an assessment of the situation was necessary.
 The… Read more: Off to War – A Break in the Action – 1972

 - The Easter Offensive – Finger in the Dike – 1972The enemy began their local assault throughout the province.
 The initial attack in my district was on the National Police headquarters which was within a click (kilometer) of the district headquarters.… Read more: The Easter Offensive – Finger in the Dike – 1972

 - The Easter Offensive – 1972Politically, Richard Nixon was elected president in 1968 largely due to his promise to end the war in Vietnam and have “peace with honor”.
 The war had been ongoing officially since… Read more: The Easter Offensive – 1972